Faiqa-batool/HackathonSMIT/README.md

 #HackathonSMIT

-## A Project Showcase App for Students
+## A Project Sharing App for Students